 Harry grinned.
 ‘I know.’

-Harry waved his wand at the door and it door creaked to reveal Sirius.
+Harry waved his wand at the door and it creaked open to reveal Sirius.
 A bright red smear marked his upper lip and chin, glistening beneath his bent, broken nose.

 ‘Decided to put up some wards did we?’